wireapp/wire-server/src/how-to/install/sft.rst

 Firewall rules
 --------------

-The SFT allocates media addresses in the :ref:`32768-61000 <port-ranges>` UDP range.
+The SFT allocates media addresses in the UDP :ref:`default port range <port-ranges>`.
 Ingress and egress traffic should be allowed for this range.
 Furthermore the SFT needs to be able to reach the :ref:`Restund server <understand-restund>`, as it uses STUN and TURN in cases the client can not directly connect to the SFT.
-In practise this means the SFT should allow ingress and egress traffic on the UDP port range :ref:`32768-61000 <port-ranges>` from and to both, clients and :ref:`Restund servers <understand-restund>`.
+In practise this means the SFT should allow ingress and egress traffic on the UDP :ref:`default port range <port-ranges>` from and to both, clients and :ref:`Restund servers <understand-restund>`.

 *For more information on this port range, how to read and change it, and how to configure your firewall, please see* :ref:`this note <port-ranges>`.